 Finished with the knights, running to Buckingham Palace.

-The second London guard change ceremony, the most famous of which is held at the Queen’s Palace.
-The spectacular Changing of the Guard ceremony London is one of the things to see at least once when going to the British capital.
-It takes place several times a week for the benefit of the many admirers but it is a really crowded event with people standing at the gates even an hour earlier.
+London’s second and most famous changing of the guard ceremony is held at the Queen’s palace.
+London’s spectacular Changing of the Guard ceremony is one of the things to see at least once when visiting the British capital.
+It takes place several times a week for the benefit of the many admirers, but it is a very crowded event with people standing at the gates even an hour beforehand.

 Buckingham Palace change of the Guard